xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-CANCEL.KEY   Disables macro interruption
+CANCEL.KEY&nbsp;&nbsp;&nbsp;Disables macro interruption

-ERROR   Specifies what action to take if an error is encountered while a macro is running
+ERROR&nbsp;&nbsp;&nbsp;Specifies what action to take if an error is encountered while a macro is running

-SEND.KEYS   Sends a key sequence to an application
+SEND.KEYS&nbsp;&nbsp;&nbsp;Sends a key sequence to an application

 Return to [top](#H)